Fans Take On The Crash Bandicoot N. Sane Trilogy Challenge #CrashIdleContest

 Crash Bandicoot is really back and he’s crashing back with a bang!
 Activision and Vicarious Visions are putting Crash Bandicoot back on the radar with a funky crowdsourcing contest that will let a lucky Crash Bandicoot fan make Crash do their moves in-game.

-Basically, as Genmatsureports, you get to submit an idle animation idea, and the winning fan animation will be brought to life by Activision in time for the Crash Bandicoot N. Sane Trilogy release for the PlayStation 4 on June.
+Basically, as Genmatsu reported, you get to submit an idle animation idea, and the winning fan animation will be brought to life by Activision in time for the Crash Bandicoot N. Sane Trilogy release for the PlayStation 4 on June.

 Activision and Vicarious Visions announced the Crash Bandicoot N. Sane Trilogy Idle Animation Contest yesterday over at their social media pages with a catchy video that shows Crash’s iconic idle moves.